 Could this be the most longed-for summer in years?
 It’s tempting to think so.
-After all the disruption of the pandemic, the enthusiasm for getting out there has never been greater.
-And, happily, in Switzerland at least, that means a complete and bona fide reboot of the cultural calendar, with an absolutely jam-packed line-up of music festivals, street parties, pop-ups and blockbuster exhibitions from May through September.
+After all the disruption of the last few years, the enthusiasm for getting out there has never been greater.
+And, happily, in Switzerland at least, that means a complete and bona fide reboot of the cultural calendar, with an absolutely jam-packed line-up of music festivals, pop-ups and blockbuster exhibitions.
 Here’s our pick of the best.

 Museums Night Basel